 - Statistics / Weather / Helpful Links

 Looking for Bluff Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Bluff Lake is a part of the Fox Chain O’Lakes in northeastern Illinois’ Chicagoland tourism region, just 40 miles northwest of Chicago.
 This chain of glacial lakes is comprised of nine major lakes that are connected to many smaller bodies of water by a number of artificial channels and the Fox River.
 Water level control on the entire Fox River Chain O’Lakes is controlled by a series of dams on the Fox River.
 The dams, under the control of the Illinois Division of Water Resources, maintain recreational water levels and control flooding.